Other Names for this Disease

 About 75% of affected people have heart problems, which can be life-threatening.
 The most common problems are an atrial septal defect (ASD) and a ventricular septal defect (VSD).
 Some people have cardiac conduction disease, which is caused by abnormalities in the electrical system that coordinates contractions of the heart chambers.
 Cardiac conduction disease can lead to problems such as a slower-than-normal heart rate (bradycardia) or a rapid and uncoordinated contraction of the heart muscle (fibrillation).The features of Holt-Oram syndrome are similar to those of a condition called Duane-radial ray syndrome but these two disorders are caused by mutations in different genes.

 In some cases the mutation occurs for the first time in an affected person, while in other cases the mutation is inherited from a parent.
-However, in both of these cases, there is nothing a parent or pregnant female can do to cause this mutation to be present in a child.
+However, in both of these cases, there is nothing a parent can do to cause this mutation or condition in a child.

 Holt-Oram syndrome can be excluded in individuals with congenital malformations involving the following structures or organ systems: ulnar ray only, kidney, vertebra, head and face region, auditory system (hearing loss or ear malformations), lower limb, anus, or eye.